 Presenting, "Appalling Mental & Physical Health Impact of Bullying - by Jenny Holt, Freelance Health Writer."

-First let me explain – I created this Bullying at the Workplace Post in July of 2012.
-Jenny Holt, Freelance Health Writer, was doing a search and found it.
-She reached out to see if I would post her article on my blog and I responded with an “ABSOLUTELY!”
+First let me explain - I created How to Identify and Deal with Bullying at work. (a post on bullying) Jenny Holt, Freelance Health Writer, was doing a search and found it.
+She reached out to see if I would post her article on my blog and I responded with an "ABSOLUTELY!"

 Cyber Bullying within the Work Place